Williams withdraws from semifinals in Australian Open tuneup - WHIZ News

 Two-time Australian Open champion Victoria Azarenka rallied from two breaks down in the first set and had to save two match points in the match tiebreaker before beating Yulia Putintseva 6-4, 1-6, 11-9 to advance at the Grampians Trophy, an event staged for the players forced into hard lockdown during quarantine.

-On either side of a delay on outside courts because of rain, former Wimbledon, U.S. Open and Australian champion Angelique Kerber had a 6-4, 6-4 win over No. 8 Ons Jabeur and Belinda Bencic, the highest-ranked player in the tournament, lost 7-5, 6-2 to Sorana Cirstea.
+On either side of a delay on outside courts because of rain, former Wimbledon, U.S. Open and Australian champion Angelique Kerber beat No. 8 Ons Jabeur 6-4, 6-4 and Belinda Bencic, the highest-ranked player in the tournament, lost to Sorana Cirstea 7-5, 6-2.

 Alexander Zverev rebounded from a narrow singles loss to Novak Djokovic to help Germany win the deciding doubles match that earned the team a spot in the ATP Cup semifinals at the expense of defending champion Serbia.

-Struff and Zverev combined for a 7-6 (4), 5-7, 10-7 win over Nikola Cacic and Djokovic in the doubles, advancing to a semifinal against Russia on Saturday.
+Struff and Zverev combined to beat Nikola Cacic and Djokovic 7-6 (4), 5-7, 10-7 in the doubles, advancing to the semifinals against Russia on Saturday.

 “It’s unfortunate we lost the tie — that’s what this competition is all about,” Djokovic said of back-to-back matches with Zverev.
 “It’s about the team, not about winning one match, singles match.
 Yeah, it’s a tough one.”

-Pablo Carreno Busta clinched Spain a semifinal spot with a 6-3, 6-4 win over Michail Pervolarakis in the opening singles match against Greece.
-The win ensured Spain had enough points to top Group B, which also includes Australia.
+Pablo Carreno Busta clinched a semifinal spot for Spain with a 6-3, 6-4 win over Michail Pervolarakis in the opening singles match against Greece, even though the Greeks went on to win 2-1.
+Spain ended up with enough points to top Group B, which also includes Australia.

-“I knew we needed this point,” Carreno Busta, who was playing again because No. 2-ranked Rafael Nadal had back stiffness, said.
+“I knew we needed this point,” said Carreno Busta, who was playing again because second-ranked Rafael Nadal had back stiffness.
 “With this victory, we are into the semifinals, so it was very important to us.”

-Greece rallied for a 2-1 win over Spain, with Stefanos Tsitsipas beating Roberto Bautista Agut 7-5, 7-5 and then combining with Pervolarakis in the deciding doubles match — which lasted only one game before the Spanish pair retired.
+Stefanos Tsitsipas later beat Roberto Bautista Agut 7-5, 7-5 and then combined with Pervolarakis in the deciding doubles match, which lasted only one game before the Spanish pair retired.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports